Spina02/Scientific-Computing-Toolbox/README.md

 ## Running

-Our project contains different standalone executables which takes a
+Our project contains different standalone executables which take input from the user and perform the desired operations.
+You can run them as follows:

 - C++
     ```bash